 The Regulatory Burden

-Manufacturers face data privacy requirements for the personal data they keep on employees and third parties.
+From a regulatory perspective, manufacturers face data privacy requirements for the personal data they keep on employees and third parties.
 They also need strong assurance over the security of subcontractors, technology vendors and other business partners that might touch the company’s valuable intellectual property.

 Additionally, manufacturers have reporting requirements around product safety from agencies such as the Consumer Products Safety Commission and environmental, health and safety standards from agencies such as OSHA or the EPA.
 If that data is stored or processed with outside technology vendors, the security of those vendors must be assured.

 Manufacturers have a significant cyber security and regulatory burden—they have diverse requirements that span across different types of data and risk.

 Instead of manual workflows, which are often extremely cumbersome and rife with inaccuracy, manufacturers need a unified risk and compliance solution to help assess and reduce cyber risk, identify and manage all of their compliance requirements and implement data privacy best practices.

 As manufacturing relies heavily on subcontractors and other outsiders, risk assessment and monitoring of third parties can quickly get very complex.